 The John Barry Orchestra

-Dr. No (1962)]
+[from Dr. No (1962)]

 How could the number one spot go to any other song?
 James Bond’s theme is probably the only thing as famous and recognizable as the popular character himself.
 With that nasally surf-guitar riff that launched a thousand spy themes and the swinging horns that moderate the tension between the moody danger of the song and its rapturous bounciness, this is not just a great Bond song, but one of the most iconic instrumental film compositions in cinematic history.
 ‘Nuff said.